Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

 It also told the couple their Air New Zealand flights to and from the US were non-refundable.

-But last week, after the Herald made inquiries with Air New Zealand about a couple who couldn't get a refund on $11,800 premium economy flights to London via the US, the airline stumped up all the cash instead of a credit.
+But on Friday, after the Herald made inquiries with Air New Zealand about a couple who couldn't get a refund on $11,800 premium economy flights to London via the US, the airline stumped up all the cash instead of a credit.

 That was because flights to or via America are covered by the US Department of Transportation regulations.